-Examples of these subjects include the planning, construction, evaluation, and regulation of buildings; basic economic theory; and the practical application of the influence of ethical social and regulatory requirements.

-Law modules at level 4 provides a general legal background to contract law together with other aspects of law such as health and safety, relevant tort law, planning policy, party wall and other neighbour related law.
+Specific subject themes will vary depending on the choice of module in semester 3 however, examples of these subjects include the planning, construction, evaluation, and regulation of buildings; basic economic theory; the practical application of the influence of ethical social and regulatory requirements; knowledge of the context, purpose, and process of property valuation.
+Students are provided with a general legal background to contract law together with other aspects of law such as health and safety, relevant tort law, planning policy, party wall and other neighbour related law.